trisfaizal/Marketing-Site/src/_posts/2018-11-15-maintenance-debrief.md

 image_featured: true
 ---

-We have successfully completed our Scheduled Maintenance.
-During this time we allocated 2 hours and completed the migration in just over 3 hours.
+We have successfully completed our [Scheduled Maintenance](/operations/2018/11/13/scheduled-maintenance/).
+During this time we allocated two hours and completed the migration in just over three hours.
 During the update we had the following successes:

-1. Upgraded our Postgres database 4 major versions
+1. Upgraded our Postgres database four major versions
 2. Added a set of other security improvements
 3. Achieved zero downtime on sites